-If you’d still like to store it anyway, I recommend popping it into an airtight container and placing it in the fridge.
-It should last for max.
-2 days.
+If you’d still like to store it anyway, I recommend popping it into an airtight container in the fridge and eating it wihin 24 hours.

 Serving a milkshake is super easy and mess-free.
 Simply pour it into a glass, leaving some space on top.
 Then add your optional toppings.

 Enjoyed my vegan choc vanilla milkshake?
 Come along, I have plenty more vegan chocolate delights for you.
 Why not try out my chocolate banana bread, aquafaba mousse, chocolate shortbread or oat milk hot chocolate.
-Or check out my whole vegan desserts section here.
+Or check out my whole vegan desserts section.

 Vegan Peanut Butter Chocolate Milkshake

-- 35 g peanut butter equals 1/8 cup of peanut butter
+- 2 tablespoon peanut butter use natural peanut butter

-- TOPPINGS: 2 scoops dairy-free vanilla ice cream, 1 tsp desiccated coconut, 1 tsp cocoa nibs, 1 tsp peanut butter optional
+- TOPPINGS: a scoop of dairy-free vanilla ice cream, 1 teaspoon desiccated coconut, 1 teaspoon cocoa nibs, 1 teaspoon peanut butter sauce or chocolate sauce optional

 - Add all your ingredients (except toppings) to your blender.